COPA-DATA/zenonLogicAPI/README.md

 Documentation is currently sparse and needs to be added in the future.
 See the sample project on how to use the API.

+## Project overview

+Our zenon Logic API consists of three parts:

+- `zenonApi.Core`
+  Core library to serialize and deserialize `IZenonSerializable` entities.
+  (Platform independent)
+- `zenonApi.Logic`
+  Builds upon `zenonApi.Core` and allows to load/modify/store zenon Logic project exports.
+  (Platform independent)
+- `zenonApi.Zenon`
+  Builds upon `zenonApi.Logic` and is the connection layer to communicate with the zenon editor and zenon Logic.
+  Requires zenon 8.00 or higher and is only available for windows.

+## Requirements

+Loading/modifying/creating of zenon Logic files via this API can be done without zenon.
+Use the `zenonApi.Logic` package to do so.

+Importing/exporting requires the `zenonApi.Zenon` package and a licensed zenon installation (**version 8.00 or higher**).
+The zenon editor must be running for importing/exporting Logic projects.
+See the provided demo application in this repository on how this is done.

 ## Changelog

 ### zenonApi.Core